 - The Intelligent Viewfinder works with the autofocus system to provide a clear, detailed view of your subject and surrounding area.

 - The Canon 70D autofocus system has a feature called Dual Pixel AutoFocus

 - The autofocus system on the 70D has both an optical viewfinder and a live view mode.

 - The Canon 70D’s autofocus system is a hybrid phase-detection/contrast-detection model.

-When you photograph your subject with this device, you can easily achieve focus by moving in any direction.
-In addition, the intuitive system allows you to use the device without worrying about the camera being out of focus or too close to your subject.
+The best part of 70D is that the camera doesn’t lose focus even if you move it in multiple directions.
+In addition, the intuitive system allows you to use the device without the camera being out of focus or too close to your subject.

 AI Servo AF

 It engages continuous autofocus, meaning it will continue to search for objects as long as you hold the shutter button halfway down.
 This is good for moving subjects, and it is the best for sports and action photography.